zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 - value is within range [0..MAX_MONEY]
 - message is within constraints e.g. number of characters, allowed characters
 - signature is valid for all of the above fields
+- commitment derived from the deciphered note matches the commitment in the blockchain

 Otherwise an error field is returned explaining why the payment disclosure is invalid: